dynamic-graphics-inc/dgpy-libs/README.md

 ## TODO:

  - Figure out some docs
- - Have CI/CD auto publish stuff
+ - Have CI/CD auto build n publish
- - Look into non-mypy type checkers
- - jsonbourne:
-    - needs stylistic refactoring
-    - Test `jsonbourne.pydantic` against latest version of pydantic (1.7)
-    - Dataclass support
  - Make some sort of change log
- - Publish packages to conda-forge?
+ - Publish packages to conda-forge? (maybe)